kochnev/otus-python-2017/hw5/README.md

 * `http://localhost/httptest/wikipedia_russia.html` must been shown correctly in browser
 * Lowest-latency response (tested using `ab`, ApacheBench) in the following fashion: `ab -n 50000 -c 100 -r http://localhost:8080/`

+## Prerequisites

+Python version 2.7

+## Installing

+No special installation procedure is required.

+## License

+This project is licensed under the MIT License

 ## Result of ab test ##
 ```